pftaylor61/migdaloz/README.md

 Migdal Oz is a fully featured theme, built on the framework of the OCWS theme Qohelet.
 It was programmed from the Shutterbug theme.

 SPECIALNOTE: The Migdal Oz theme was programmed from the Shutterbug theme, which was obtained from <a title="Coffee Cup Software" href="https://themes.coffeecup.com/shutterbug.html">CoffeeCup Software</a>.

+## Version 1.0.2
+Minor edits to suit a website

 ## Version 1.0.0
 The first version to be ready for deployment.
 I expect there to be quite a few amendments, before it is fully stable.